wicked-rainman/DAPL/docs/README.md

 OVERVIEW Data Analist Programming Language (DAPL)

-DAPL is a program language wrapper intended to simplify the process of analysing files containing large volumes of single-line records (EG HTTP, SSH and Audit logs, phone or building access logs, Etc).
-It might be thought of as mysql for CSV files, but without the databases, or perhaps the query language associated with Model 204.
+DAPL is a program language wrapper intended to simplify the process of analysing files containing large volumes of single-line records with delimited fields (Maybe HTTP, SSH and Audit logs, phone or building access logs, Etc).
+The wrapper might be thought of as mysql for CSV files, but without the databases, or perhaps the query language components of Model 204.
+The primary focus is to keep things simple!

 Provisions are made for dealing with other forms of data through a conversion process (Currently only one such converter exists - for processing spam E-mail).